cirosantilli/media-gen/readme.md

     note that currently subdirs of `out` are not supported: all files must be put directly under `out`.

+    all files under `out` will be automatically symlinked with the same basename to the `./media-gen/out` directory where they can be used from the project.

+    this means that if more than one file has the exact same basename, one will overwrite the other even if they come from different plugins so make sure you only use each basename only once!

     try to write a makefile which only makes files for which source changed reducing compilation time

     **DO NOT PUT ANYTHING INSIDE `out` SINCE IT WILL BE DELETED BY `make clean`!!!**